SpadesX/SpadesX/README.md

 > make -jX (Replace X with number of threads you have on your system)

-Windows users will have to use WSL.
+Windows users can use mingw.
+But you still have to install the libraries.

 ## HEY DEVELOPERS I HAVE A BUG.
 WHERE DO I REPORT IT ?
 Ok Ok calm down first of all.